 Review summary: Canon 5D Mark II vs Sony A7

-So what conclusions can be drawn?
-Is the Canon 5D Mark II better than the Sony A7 or vice versa?
+So how do things add up?
+Which of the two cameras – the Canon 5D Mark II or the Sony A7 – has the upper hand?
 The listing below highlights the relative strengths of the two models.